Berber Carpet Styles and Types

 What is the Best Padding for Berber Carpet?

 All Berber carpet styles require a high density padding and a lower thickness than other non-Berber carpet styles.
 In most cases, a minimum of 8-pound density and a thickness of no more than 3/8” is required.
 Check with the carpet manufacturer to make sure you select the correct padding specifications.
-Using the wrong padding can void your carpet warranty and may cause your carpet to wear out prematurely.
+Using the wrong padding can void your carpet warranty and may cause your carpet to wear out or develop wrinkles prematurely.

 Commercial Grade Berber Carpet Styles.